meteor/meteor/v3-docs/v3-migration-docs/api/global-variables.md

 ## Conclusion

 By following these guidelines, you can ensure that your global variable definitions are compatible with Meteor 3 and its strict mode enforcement.
 This will help maintain the stability and compliance of your application as you transition to the latest version of Meteor.

-For further assistance, please refer to the official Meteor documentation or reach out to the Meteor community.